klsmith5370/Portfolio/README.md

 Welcome to my Profile!

-You can check out my projects and the skills that I learned thus far!
+You can check out my projects and the skills and tech stacks that I learned thus far!